ray-project/ray/doc/source/ray-air/check-ingest.rst

 .. tabbed:: Streaming Ingest

-    This example shows enabling streaming ingest (with a 1GiB window) for the "train" dataset.
+    This example shows enabling streaming ingest for the "train" dataset with a *N-byte* window.
-    This means that AIR will only load 1GiB of files from storage at a time (note that the data may be larger once deserialized in memory).
+    This means that AIR will only load *N* bytes of data from the datasource at a time (the data may be larger once deserialized in memory).

     .. literalinclude:: doc_code/air_ingest.py